holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/03_turing_test/lesson_plan.md

 - Rules:
     - Volunteer to answer questions and volunteer to "decide"
     - Questions will come from other people in class to keep them engaged
-    - Decider stands with their back to the class with ear plugs/muffs on
+    - Decider stands with their back to the class
     - Class asks a question
         - Answerer types an answers
         - Teacher types question into ChatGPT